 Alastair Young joined the firm in February 2017 as a Paralegal based at our Wisbech office.
-He is currently working in the Residential Conveyancing department as a trainee solicitor in our March office.
-He has previously worked in our Commercial department in the Wisbech office.
+He is currently working in the Civil Litigation department as a trainee solicitor in our March office.
+He has previously worked in our Commercial department in the Wisbech office and residential conveyancing in March.

 Alastair studied his law degree at the University of Birmingham and completed a Master of Laws with Distinction from the University of Nottingham.
 Whilst completing his law degree, he studied a number of areas of law including; company law, tax law, sale of goods law, counter-terrorism law and criminal evidence.
 During his Masters, the focus was on international law which included: international criminal law (war crimes, genocide, crimes against humanity), animal rights law, international legal history, the philosophical foundations of law, the theoretical principles of evidence and proof, the international prison and detention system, international child rights law and religion and international human rights law.